Coarse-median preserving automorphisms

-We end this subsection by introducing the subgroups $U_0(\A)\leq U(\A)$ and $\aut_0\W\leq\aut\W$ generated by inversions, joins and partial conjugations (no graph automorphisms or twists, in both cases).
+We end this subsection by introducing the subgroups $U_0(\A)\leq U(\A)$ and $\aut_0\W\leq\aut\W$ generated by inversions, folds and partial conjugations (no graph automorphisms or twists, in both cases).
+These are the subgroups appearing in the statements of Theorem~\ref{U_0 cc intro} and Proposition~\ref{intro invariant splitting}, and we will study them further in Subsection~\ref{fix cc sect} and Section~\ref{invariant splittings sect}.
 For the time being, we limit ourselves to a few quick observations.

 \begin{rmk} The subgroups $U_0(\A)\leq U(\A)$ and $\aut_0\W\leq\aut\W$ have finite index.
 In the Coxeter case, see e.g.\ \cite[Proposition~1.2]{Sale-Susse}.
 In the Artin case, it suffices to observe that $U_0(\A)$ is normalised by all graph automorphisms, and that the latter generate a finite subgroup of $U(\A)$. \end{rmk}